EndPointCorp/end-point-blog/2013/10/28/full-page-caching-in-interchange-5.html.md

 #### $::Instance->{Volatile}

-Value indicates to critical core code what the request's cache potential is.
+Value indicates to critical core code what the request’s cache potential is.
 Three values:

-- **undef** - unknown, could be cached, but hasn't been explicitly identified
+- **undef** - unknown, could be cached, but hasn’t been explicitly identified
 - **true** - cannot be cached.
 Indicates the requested resource is user-dependent and may produce different results for the same URL for different users.
-- **false** (other than undef) - explicitly treat as a "can be cached" resource.
+- **false** (other than undef) - explicitly treat as a “can be cached” resource.
 This setting can be used to reverse override other cache overrides.

 The ternary nature of Volatile allows a developer to explicitly control the caching behavior of any given resource if circumstances require an adjustment to the default behavior.